- Our new BSc (Hons) Adult Nursing course focuses on community and primary care nursing, giving you a huge range of career options

 Nursing Practice Part 1

 Adult Nursing at Roehampton will give you a strong foundation for your future nursing career.
 You will be able to work in a wide variety of roles in community nursing teams, GP surgeries, care homes, hospices, rehabilitation centres, hospitals and more.
-We are aspirational that Roehampton nurses will be highly sought after by employers and can become future leaders of the profession.
+Our aspiration is to educate nurses who will be highly sought after by employers, and for Roehampton nurses to become future leaders of the profession.

 We have agreements with a wide range of partners to provide placements for our Nursing students.
 These include: